 Unchecked, unjust development pushes out locals and destroys local environment.
 Many ordinary local people feel they lack a voice to stop developers from building luxury mansions and beachfront homes that eat into the safety margin of the peninsula’s environmental equilibrium.
 They witness the destruction and demise of local fishing and oyster bed cultivation, as well as to water and air quality issues.

 Long time Shinnecock activist Becky Hill-Genia, the film's heroine, cut her activist teeth during the American Indian Movement.
-During this time she was steeped in empowering philosophies and political ideas that she applies today to the present day situation - standing up to Southampton town government, as well as in her own back yard, as she seeks to empower her people to speak out against domestic violence, and to curb tribal corruption on the reservation.
+During this time she was steeped in empowering philosophies and political ideas that she applies today to the present day situation - standing up to Southampton town government, to preserve Shinnecock sacred land and push forward legislation to protect ancestral grave sites.

 A long simmering tension between the wealthiest Americans and the Shinnecock will come to a head in the summer of 2018, when the world will be watching the U.S. Open golf tournament unfolding at the ultra-exclusive Shinnecock Hills Golf Club.
 Few will have any idea that the pristine course was literally carved out of a Shinnecock burial site.
 CONSCIENCE POINT will expose the true story of the wealthiest zip code in America, as Becky takes a courageous stand to secure the Shinnecock’s future, against the odds.